-The Royal Signals Colonel-in-Chief Her Royal Highness, The Princess Royal, Princess Anne of Edinburgh seen chatting to Royal Signals veterans and in-pensioners from The Royal Hospital, Chelsea following the Centenary Service which was held at Salisbury Cathedral on the 29th February 2020.
+The Royal Signals Colonel-in-Chief Her Royal Highness, The Princess Royal, Princess Anne seen chatting to Royal Signals veterans and in-pensioners from The Royal Hospital, Chelsea following the Centenary Service which was held at Salisbury Cathedral on the 29th February 2020.

 The service was attended by serving and retired members of The Corps and their families.